-Advance Program A program designed to provide instruction for academically gifted students ARC Assessment The evaluation of progress and/or achievement made by an individual or group oriateInstructional practices that address the physical, aesthetic, cognitive, otional, and social domains of students and that permit students to progress through an integrated curriculum according to their unique learning needs nIndividualized or customized instruction.
+Advance Program A program designed to provide instruction for academically gifted students ARC Admissions and Release Committee Assessment The evaluation of progress and/or achievement made by an individual or group Developmentally Ap propriate Differentiated Instru ction Individualized or customized instruction.
 The teacher offers different learning experiences within a lesson to meet students' varied needs or learning styles.
-ECE Exceptional Child Education EL English Learner ESL English as a Second Language ESS Extended School Services Formative Assessment .
-A way to assess student learning and to provide feedback for adjustments in learning used by teachers to improve their teaching and by students to improve their learning GPA Grade point average International Baccalaureate-A nonprofit educational foundation that supports nonitors curricula and philosophies that help students develop the intellectual, personal, emotional, and social skills to live, learn, and work in a rapidly globalizing world IEP Individual Education Program Intermediate Program Grades four and five constitute the Intermediate Program.
-Intervention Implementation of strategies and services to students not performing at grade level KAS KERAKent ucky Education Reform Act-The 1990 legislation enacted to restructure schools in the commonwealth of Kentucky K-PREP Kentucky Performance Rating for Educational Progress LEALocal Educatio n Agency-The term for a school district in federal law and regulation.
+ECE Exceptional Child Education EL English Learner ESL English as a Second Language ESS Extended School Services Formative Assessme ent A way to assess student learning and to provide feedback for adjustments in learning used by teachers to improve their teaching and by students to improve their learning GPA Grade point average International Baccalaureate-A nonprofit educational foundation that supports æ and monitors curricula and philosophies that help students develop the intellectual, personal, emotional, and social skills to live, learn, and work in a rapidly globalizing world IFP Individual Education Program mGrades four and five constitute the Intermediate Program.

+Kentucky Academic Standards Kentucky Education Reform Act-The 1990 legislation enacted to restructure schools in the commonwealth of Kentucky K-PREP Kentucky Performance Rating for Educational Progress LEALocal Edu cation Agency-The term for a school district in federal law and regulation.
 JCPS is an LEA.
-MTSS lulti-Tiered Systems of Support-A multi-tiered instructional and intervention framework nize student achievement, promote positive behaviors, and identify learning differences PSP Program Services Plan Primary Program The part of elementary school in which students are enrolled from the time they begin Primary (formerly kindergarten) until they are ready to enter grade four SBDM School-Based Decision Making Summative Assessment An accountability measure that is generally used as part of the grading process
+MTSS Multi-Tiered Systems of Support-A multi-tiered instructional and intervention framework naximize student achievement, promote positive behaviors, and identify learning differences PSP Program Services Plan Primary Program The part of elementary school in which students are enrolled from the time they begin Primary (formerly kindergarten) until they are ready to enter grade four SBDM Summative Assessr mentAn accountability measure that is generally used as part of the grading process